MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/demo-data-iris-in-sql.md

 ---
-title: Create the Iris dataset in SQL Server | Microsoft Docs
+title: Iris demo data set for SQL Server | Microsoft Docs
 Description: Create a database containing the Iris dataset and a table for storing models.
 This dataset is used in exercises showing how to wrap Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning